pfq/PFQ/user/libpcap/README.md

 Multiple groups and virtual devices
 -----------------------------------

-The keyword group\_*devname* allows to specify the group number for a certain device.
-However there are special cases in which an application wants to open the same device multiple-time, using the sockets with different parameters (e.g.  with a different criterion for packet steering).
+The keyword group\_*devname* allows to specify the number of group for a certain device.
+However there are cases in which an application wants to open the same device multiple-time, using sockets with different parameters (e.g.  with a different criterion for packet steering).

 To this aim, PFQ offers the concept of virtual device, that is a device name postfixed with ':' and a certain number.
-This is very similar to alias device names, but it does not require the user create network aliases at system level.
+This is very similar to the alias device name, but it does not require the user to create network aliases at system level.

 Example: